alperenproo/ovson/README.md

 **or**
 - Run `OVsonLoader.exe` when Minecraft is fully loaded
 - You DON'T need to download both of the files
+- If you're stuck with chat stats do .ovmode gui

 ## Toggle Key
 - Default: `Insert`